utkukozan/Fundamental-C-Sharp-Collection/README.md

 ## How to Use

 Each C# file is named according to the concept it covers.
-For example, `2_get_input_and_conversions.cs` demonstrates how to take user input and perform type conversions in C#.
+For example, `get_input_and_conversions.cs` demonstrates how to take user input and perform type conversions in C#.

 The files contain detailed explanations through comments to help you understand what the code does and the reasoning behind it.